renpy/renpy/sphinx/source/live2d.rst

             Float from 0.0 to 1.0, the weight by which the new value will change the current value.

-There is a config variable that can help in debugging what motions and expressions was loaded from .model3.json files:
+There is a config variable that can help in debugging what motions and expressions were loaded from .model3.json files:

 .. var:: config.log_live2d_loading = False